oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

 5. Click **Create**.

-6. If you want to make this CLV provider the current builder of certificate chains for this realm, perform the following steps:
+6.  **Optional**: If you want to make this CLV provider the current builder of certificate chains for this realm, perform the following steps:

     1. In the **Edit Tree**, go to **Security**, then **Realms**, then *myRealm*.